earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 The typical issue with this approach is that the resulting artifacts are owned by `root`.
 Getting rid of them or moving them around then requires `sudo`.
 There are, of course, ways to generate the files as a different user within the container, but this can be cumbersome.

 **Option b.
-Generate the file(s) as part of `docker run` and then extract them using `docker cp`**: This option involves executing the `docker run` and then afterwards issuing `docker cp` to extract the resulting artifact.
+Generate the file(s) as part of `docker run` and then extract them using `docker cp`**: This option involves executing the `docker run` and then afterward issuing `docker cp` to extract the resulting artifact.
 Here's an example:

 ```bash
 docker run --name build-artifact my-image:latest